-Telegram's Durov announces new crackdown on illegal content
+Telegram's Durov Announces New Crackdown On Illegal Content

 During the investigation he must remain in France and report to police twice a week.

-Durov -- who holds Russian, French and United Arab Emirates passports -- initially criticised his arrest, but he has since announced steps appearing to bow to Paris's demands.
+Durov initially criticised his arrest, but he has since announced steps appearing to bow to Paris's demands.

 On September 6, he said Telegram would alter its "people nearby" feature to present users with "legitimate businesses" rather than "bots and scammers".